syncfusion-content/windowsforms-docs/WindowsForms/syntaxeditor/Getting-Started.md

 ## Assembly deployment

-Refer [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#editcontrol) section to get the list of assemblies or details of NuGet package needs to be added as reference to use the control in any application.
+Refer to the [Control Dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#editcontrol) section to get the list of assemblies or details of NuGet package that needs to be added as reference to use the control in any application.

-Click [NuGet Packages](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to learn how to install nuget packages in Windows Forms application.
+Refer to [NuGet Packages](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to learn how to install nuget packages in a Windows Forms application.

 ## Adding EditControl via designer

-1) Create a new Windows Forms project in Visual Studio.
+1. Create a new Windows Forms project in Visual Studio.

-2) The [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl.html) control can be added to an application by dragging it from the toolbox to a designer view.
+2. Add the [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl.html) to an application by dragging it from the toolbox to a designer view.
 The following dependent assemblies will be added automatically:

 * Syncfusion.Shared.Base
 * Syncfusion.Tools.Windows